-The best home remodels for aging in place
+The best home remodels for aging in place: making modifications to fit your needs as a senior

 As they get older, many — even most — Americans prefer to remain in their own homes as long as they can, or “age in place.”
 But to do that, many will need to make their residences safer and easier to navigate by making home modifications.

-Home modification is the official term from the Americans with Disabilities Act for renovations and remodels geared towards the aged or the impaired.
+Home modification is the official term (taken from the Americans with Disabilities Act) for renovations and remodels geared towards the aged or the impaired.
 It means physically changing your home, removing potential hazards and making it more accessible, so you can continue living in it independently.
-Examples include anything from installing a shower bench to an entire ground-floor master suite, so you don’t have to walk up and down stairs.
+Examples include anything from installing a shower bench to an entire ground-floor primary suite, so you don’t have to walk up and down stairs.

-Home modifications can be expensive, typically ranging from $3,000 to $15,000, with the average national spend being $9,500, according to Fixr, the remodeling reference site.
-But it can be a worthwhile investment.
+Home modifications can be expensive, typically ranging from $3,000 to $15,000, with the average spend nationally being $9,500, according to Fixr, the cost-quoting site that connects home remodelers with licensed service professionals.
+But it can be a worthwhile investment, especially if the only other option is moving into a facility.

-Here’s what you need to know about making home modifications — the right remodels — for yourself or for loved ones.
+Here’s what you need to know — for yourself or for loved ones — about making the right kinds of home modifications for aging in place.

 Types of home modifications for aging in place